 “Wool!”
 Are you about to read an article about sheep?
 No, of course not!
 Chances are, if you didn’t get that we’re about to take a look at the Scouse accent, you’re a “wool” yourself.

-The Scouse accent is a little bit of an odd one in the sense that it is confined to a relatively small area, and even though Liverpool is geographically close to many other urban areas — like Manchester — it has a distinctly separate accent.
+The Scouse accent is a little bit of an odd one in the sense that it is confined to a relatively small area: Liverpool and the surrounding Merseyside area.
+Even though Liverpool is geographically close to many other urban areas — like Manchester — it has a distinct accent.
 So distinct, in fact, that it is probably one of the most instantly recognisable accents you’ll hear.

-You may also notice that Scouse has quite a few nasal sounds, to the extent that the consonant "t" is pronounced more like the letter “r".
-For example, “not a” becomes “norra".
+You may also notice that Scouse has quite a few nasal sounds, to the extent that the consonant T is pronounced more like the letter R. For example, “not a” becomes “norra.”
 There is a surprising possible explanation for this – poor public health!
 A mixture of a constant influx of people from different places and poor public hygiene during the end of the 19th century meant that the common cold was especially, well, common in the area.
 This could then mean that children grew up learning English from their constantly cold-afflicted parents, hence learning to replicate the same nasal sounds that you involuntarily make when you have a blocked nose.

-If you want to convince someone that you’re really from Liverpool, then you’ll have to become either an Everton or a Liverpool fan, develop a love for Scouse stew, and most importantly of all, master these following phrases:
+If you want to convince someone that you’re really from Liverpool, then you’ll have to become either an Everton or a Liverpool fan, develop a love for Scouse stew and, most importantly of all, master these following phrases.

 “It’s absolutely baltic in here!”

-Standard English: "It’s really cold in here!”
+Translation: “It’s really cold in here!”

-- Scouse: "Mi head’s chocca!”
+“Mi head’s chocca!”

-- Scouse: "I’m ‘avin a bevvy.”
+“I’m ‘avin a bevvy.”

-Standard English: "I’m having a drink” (“Bevvy” = “Beverage”).
+Translation: “I’m having a drink” (“Bevvy” = “Beverage”).